georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 This tutorial series will not cover everything in Inkscape extension development.
 The articles are developed from my notes.
 It is not as formal as a typical book or software manual, but it is in a much better shape than my notes.
-I am trying to point the right direction for beginners.
+I am only trying to point the right direction for beginners.